HangLiao/hangliao.github.io/_news/announcement_3.md

 inline: false
 ---

 Here is a list of Youtubers whose videos I really enjoy.
-Ever since COVID started (or even before that), I spent a good amount of time every day watching Youtube videos.
-Initially I watched recorded game streaming from Chinese streamers but now I mostly watch traveling/food videos.
-Probably watching any of them require Chinese proficiency but some might include subtitles that allow auto-translation.
+Ever since COVID started (or even before that), I spent a good amount of time watching Youtube videos.
+Initially I watched recorded game streaming but recently I mostly watch traveling/food videos.
+Watching any of them probably requires Chinese proficiency but you might be able to enjoy the ones with subtitles that allow auto-translation.

 ***